ENG | Raspberry Pi Pico, MicroPython, and Nokia 5110 display

 Introduction

-In this tutorial, we’ll explore how to connect the Nokia 5110 display to the Raspberry Pi Pico using MicroPython, a lightweight implementation of Python optimized for microcontrollers.
+In this tutorial, we’ll explore how to connect the Nokia 5110 display to the Raspberry Pi Pico using MicroPython, which was introduced in the previous article.
 We’ll walk through the necessary wiring, explain the code implementation, and provide some helpful tips for troubleshooting and customization.

 Wiring